kjfossman/eEmitter/README.md

 ## Testing
 Tests are performed using jest.
-    To run tests type the following in your terminal: npm test
+    To run tests type the following command in your terminal:

+    npm test

 ## Motivation